What is a population?

 - What is the most common type of distribution?
 How does this distribution benefit the species?

 - What factors make a uniform distribution pattern a beneficial strategy for a species?

 - How do chemicals made by organisms help establish and maintain a uniform distribution pattern?

 - What factors contribute to a random distribution pattern?
 Why do animals not maintain this distribution pattern year round?

-- Describe the possible dispersion patterns for a population.
+- What is population dispersion?
+Describe the possible dispersion patterns for a population.